Apex-CS/il-template/README.md

 This is a template project aimed to create backends for Innovation Labs.
 It's using C# and ASP.NET Core targetting .NET 8 with the following packages included:

 - [FastEndpoints](https://fast-endpoints.com/): an opinionated framework to create endpoints using the REPR (Request-Endpoint-Response) Design Pattern.
 Please follow the documentation to configure endpoints.
 All endpoints in the template are in the folder Features (following the Vertical-Slice-Architecture).
+Given that, we don't use MVC or Controllers anymore as they are slow in performance and it's a pattern that many other languages abandoned way long time ago.
 - Entity Framework Core 8 with SQL Server support.
 All models are added in the Models folder and the context file is located in the Data folder.
 - Microsoft Identity Web (to access Microsoft's Entra ID-generated JWTs).